stan-dev/design-docs/designs/0031-deprecation-schedule.md

   > has passed, API producers and the Java JDK developers themselves have
   > cheapened the meaning of deprecation.
 - https://semver.org/ - the description of proper 'semantic versioning'.
-In the strictest interpretation, Stan has already deviated from this scheme before, but it is a common understanding of the major.minor.patch versioning.
+In the strictest interpretation, Stan already deviates from this scheme with some regularity, but it is a common understanding of the major.minor.patch versioning.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions